 The number of misfires are counted over a continuous 200 revolution and 1000 revolution period.
 (The revolution counters are not reset if the misfire monitor is temporarily disabled such as for negative torque mode, etc.) At the end of the evaluation period, the total misfire rate and the misfire rate for each individual cylinder is computed.
 The misfire rate evaluated every 200 revolution period (Type A) and compared to a threshold value obtained from an engine speed/load table.
-This misfire threshold is designed to prevent damage to the catalyst due to sustained excessive temperature (1600 °F for Pt/Pd/Rh conventional washcoat, 1650 °F for Pt/Pd/Rh advanced washcoat and 1800 °F for Pd-only high tech washcoat).
+This misfire threshold is designed to prevent damage to the catalyst due to sustained excessive temperature (1600°F for Pt/Pd/Rh conventional washcoat, 1650°F for Pt/Pd/Rh advanced washcoat and 1800°F for Pd-only high tech washcoat).
 If the misfire threshold is exceeded and the catalyst temperature model calculates a catalyst mid-bed temperature that exceeds the catalyst damage threshold, the MIL blinks at a 1 Hz rate while the misfire is present.
-If the misfire occurs again on a subsequent driving cycle, the MIL is illuminated.

-If a single cylinder is determoned to be consistently misfiring in excess of the catalyst damage criteria, the fuel injector to that cylinder may be shut off for 30 seconds to prevent catalyst damage.
+If the threshold is again exceeded on a subsequent driving cycle, the MIL is illuminated.
+If a single cylinder is indicated to be consistently misfiring in excess of the catalyst damage criteria, the fuel injector to that cylinder may be shut off for a period of time to prevent catalyst damage.
 Up to two cylinders may be disabled at the same time.
-This fuel shut-off feature is used on many 8-cylinder engine and some 6-cylinder engines.
+This fuel shut-off feature is used on many 8-cylinder engine and some 6cylinder engines.
 It is never used on a 4-cylinder engine.
-After 30 seconds, the injector is re-enabled.
-If misfire on that cylinder is again detected after 200 revs (about 5 to 10 seconds), the fuel injector will be shut off again and the process will repeat until the misfire is no longer present.
-Note that ignition coil primary circuit failures (see CCM section) will trigger the same type of fuel injector disablement.

 Next, the misfire rate is evaluated every 1000 rev period and compared to a single (Type B) threshold value to indicate an emission-threshold malfunction, which can be either a single 1000 rev exceedence from startup or four subsequent 1000 rev exceedences on a drive cycle after start-up.
 Many 2003 MY vehicles will set a P0316 DTC if the Type B malfunction threshold is exceeded during the first 1,000 revs after engine startup.
 This DTC is stored in addition to the normal P03xx DTC that indicates the misfiring cylinder(s).